1rvy/ESP8266-Alexa-MQTT-Homebridge/readme.md

-#ESP8266 (Wemos D1 Pro) Alexa, MQTT and web control
+#ESP8266 (Wemos D1 Pro) Alexa (Wemo emulation) and MQTT control.

 This Arduino sketch is developed from witnessmenow's great fork (https://github.com/witnessmenow/esp8266-alexa-wemo-emulator) of kakopappa's original work (https://github.com/kakopappa/arduino-esp8266-alexa-multiple-wemo-switch.

-I have simply added OTA, MQTT and HTTP and functionality from other sources to create one sketch that allows discovery and control from Amazon Alexa, Apple Home (via Homebridge with homebridge-http plugin running on Ubuntu server) and MQTT.
+I have simply added OTA and MQTT functionality from other sources to create one sketch that allows discovery and control from Amazon Alexa, Apple Home (via Homebridge with homebridge-mqttswitch plugin (https://github.com/ilcato/homebridge-mqttswitch) running on Ubuntu server) and MQTT.
 All other library contents remain untouched from the original witnessmenow fork.

 I have this deployed on a Wemos D1 Pro controlling a relay switching on a heater in my conservatory and so far it is working well, I will update this to use MQTT to include temperature control via MQTT broker and Node-Red.